HarlesPilter/ngrx-store/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+* Code is reformatted by Prettier and checked by TSLint.
+* FE developers are HIGHLY encouraged to activate one of the [extensions](https://prettier.io/docs/en/editors.html) for their IDE.
+* Prettier and TSLint are also run in a precommit hook and before the build process.

 ## Code scaffolding